clj-commons/claypoole/README.md

   the amount of simultaneous work we're doing.
-* We would like it to be eagerly streaming rather than lazy, so we can start it going and expect it to work in the background without explicitly consuming the results. *As of Claypoole 0.4.0, it provides lazy maps in `com.climate.claypoole.lazy`.
+* We would like it to be eagerly streaming rather than lazy, so we can start it going and expect it to work in the background without explicitly consuming the results. *As of Claypoole 0.4.0, there are lazy maps in `com.climate.claypoole.lazy`.
 See the section [Lazy](#lazy) below.*
 * We would like to be able to do an unordered `pmap`, so that we can start handling the first response as fast as possible.